Loneliness is at Epidemic Levels in America

 Cigna is taking a comprehensive approach toward addressing loneliness and improving mental wellness in America.

-Read our Loneliness and the Workplace: 2020 U.S. report on the state of loneliness in America, which includes findings that highlight the impact of loneliness in the modern workplace.
+Our Loneliness and the Workplace: 2020 U.S. report on the state of loneliness in America includes findings that highlight the impact of loneliness in the modern workplace.

 Nearly one-quarter of Americans say their mental health is fair or poor.1